 Two weeks ago today, I was standing in front of Judge Styn in San Diego Superior Court expecting to get a one-week bench trial underway.
 This was after we had waived our jury the prior Friday when San Diego had suspended jury trials due to the Coronavirus.
 Judge Styn is 79 years old and the San Diego Courts were shut down the following day.
-For most of us, we’ve only been living with the impact of this virus for just two weeks, but so much has changed over those two weeks.
+For most of us, we’ve only been living with the impact of this virus for just two weeks, but for small businesses, so much has changed over those two weeks.

 This article attempts to provide some resources for small businesses and individuals as we all navigate this global health crisis.
 Things are changing rapidly, but this article is current as of today and has a lot of useful information for small businesses.